Seth W. Stoughton

 Seth Stoughton is an Associate Professor at the University of South Carolina School of Law and an Associate Professor (Affiliate) in the university’s Department of Criminology and Criminal Justice.
 He is also affiliated with the Rule of Law Collaborative.
-He studies policing and how it is regulated, and his scholarship has appeared in the Minnesota Law Review, the North Carolina Law Review, the Virginia Law Review, and other top journals.
-He has written multiple book chapters and is the principal co-author of Evaluating Police Uses of Force (forthcoming from NYU Press in spring 2020).
-He is a frequent lecturer on policing issues, regularly appears on national and international media, and has written for The New York Times, The Atlantic, TIME, and other news publications.
+His scholarship on policing and how it is regulated has appeared in the Emory Law Journal, Minnesota Law Review, the Virginia Law Review, and other top journals.
+He has written multiple book chapters and is the principal co-author of Evaluating Police Uses of Force (NYU Press 2020).
+He is a frequent lecturer on policing issues, regularly appears on national and international media, and has written about policing for The New York Times, The Atlantic, TIME, and other news publications.
 He teaches Police Law & Policy, Criminal Procedure, Criminal Law, and the Regulation of Vice.

 Follow him on Twitter @PoliceLawProf.

 - Criminal Law (LAWS 524)

 - Police Law & Policy (LAWS 762)

 - Regulation of Vice (LAWS 756)